 To dig deeper into one subject area of the student's choice, relevant to the overall topic of the class

 General method of instruction

-This class uses a combination of lectures, problem solving sessions, and discussion.
+This class uses a combination of lectures, labs and problem solving sessions, and group discussion.

-Lectures M-Th, will provide a step-by-step guide to the various components of the Earth system (solid earth, ocean, atmosphere, biosphere and cryosphere): how they function and how they are important in shaping earth's climate.
+Lectures T and Th provide a step-by-step guide to the various components of the Earth system (solid earth, ocean, atmosphere, biosphere and cryosphere): how they function and how they are important in shaping earth's climate.

 Class assignments and grading

-Grades weighted 30% on the midterm exam, 35% on the weekly problem sets, and 5% on class participation and 30 % on final paper.
+Grades weighted 15% each on the midterm exams, 35% on the weekly problem sets, and 5% on class participation and 30 % on final paper.